The Nottinghamshire and District

 challenges.

-Brewin Dolphin believe active engagement is key to being a responsible
+Brewin believes active engagement is key to being a responsible owner,

-owner, particularly when linked to material issues which might affect the
+particularly when linked to material issues which might affect the long-term

 stewardship monitoring may lead to engagement directly with an investee